 - Joseph C. Borelli

-The Committee on Finance has jurisdiction over New York City’s Banking Commission, Department of Design and Construction, Department of Finance, Independent Budget Office, and Office of the Comptroller and reviewing and modifying the City Budget and municipal fiscal policy revenue from any additional sources.
+The Committee on Finance has jurisdiction over New York City’s Banking Commission, Department of Design and Construction, Department of Finance, Independent Budget Office, and Office of the Comptroller, reviewing and modifying the City Budget and municipal fiscal policy revenue from any additional sources.

 Step Two — February 23 Hearing

 In this space and the hundreds of other blogs that might be read on this issue.
 What are they, where are they?
-Will it be worth it to update the committee membership and track this legislation?
+Will it be worth updating the committee membership and tracking this legislation?